What the MOMS Act Means for Ontario Drivers

 What Does it Mean for Your Car Insurance?

-This means that engaging in stunt driving not only puts your car at risk of collision but can also lead to higher insurance rates or even policy cancellation.
+For most drivers, engaging in stunt driving not only puts your car at risk of collision but can also lead to higher insurance rates or even policy cancellation.

 With over a decade in Canada’s insurance sector, Aren is a leading voice in the industry, providing thought leadership on auto insurance, underwriting innovation, and how technology is reshaping insurance.